AkuiChan/Mta17337pcssMini/README.md

  - Names?
  - extra?
  - When two people write to each other at the same time, the texts of both users will be merged together, when one of the users press ENTER.
  - Find the IP of the computer Automaticly.
+BK

  Do:
  - Pdf writting
- - Make comments on Server and Client - Niko, BK
+ - Make comments on Server and Client - Niko (Ongoing), BK (done)

 //-------------This is the Initial Describtion of how to use the program.
 Remeber to edit before delivery-------------//